-The late Helen Ballard of England.
+Ballard's Group were hybridized by the late Helen Ballard of England.
 In the mid-1900s, she began crossing H. orientalis with several other species including H. odorus (yellow), H. purpurescens (purple to gray) and H. torquatus (dark purple to black) to create a strain of Lenten rose hybrids which included many different hues ranging from yellow to pink to red to maroon to blackish-purple.
 Although Ballard strain plants are sometimes sold as cultivars of H. orientalis, they are by and large garden hybrids which are more accurately described as H. x hybridus and are often sold by color rather than descriptive cultivar name.
 They are evergreen, bushy, clump-forming perennials which typically grow 12-18" tall with a similar to slightly larger spread.
 Nodding, cup-shaped flowers (to 2" diameter) with overlapping petals and center crowns of conspicuously contrasting yellow stamens appear in clusters (cymes) at the tips of leafy stems from February through April.
 Bloom period can be longer in mild winters.
 Glossy, deeply-cut, dark green, deeply-lobed, evergreen leaves.
-Leaves, stems and roots are poisonous.

 No serious insect or disease problems.
 Crown rot and leaf spot are occasional problems.
+Leaves, stems and roots are poisonous.